 Dylan Thomas Centre, Dylan Thomas birthplace and Swansea Market

-Private walking tours around Swansea can be arranged throughout the year with Fogo's Free Tours (All 'free' tours operate on a 'pay as you feel' basis after the tour).
+Private walking tours around Swansea can be arranged throughout the year with Fogo's Free Tours.
+Tours are available in English, Italian and Spanish.
+(All 'free' tours operate on a 'pay as you feel' basis after the tour).

 Visit Swansea Arena for a range of shows and events throughout the year.
 The 3,500 seat capacity is in the heart of the city.